ReDI-Aarhus/GroupProject-Showcase/GUIDLINES.md

         ├── Data-Analytics
         ├── Intro-to-JavaScript
         ├── Advanced-JavaScript
-        ├── UX-UI-Design
-        ├── Intro-to-Cybersecurity
+        ├── Cybersecurity

 > **Note:** A [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) is a repository embedded inside another repository.
 In this structure, each group project is added as a submodule, allowing you to keep your project code separate while linking it to the main showcase repository.

 ## Naming Convention:
-- Project Folder (inside the student repository):
+Project Folder (inside the student's repository):

-    - year-season-projectname
+    year-season-projectname

-- Branch Name (inside ReDI repository):
+Branch Name (inside ReDI's repository):

-    - year-season-projectname-yourname
+    year-season-projectname-yourname

 ## Logic Flow

 This diagram shows the general structure and workflow for organising group projects in Git and GitHub.
-ReDI School maintains the `main repository`, while each student or group has their own *separate* project repository on GitHub.
+There are 2 repos involved.
+ReDI School maintains the `main repository` (repo1), while each student or group has their own *separate* project repository (repo2) on GitHub.

 ![alt text](Assets/logicmap.PNG)